Landau's problems: Goldbach's conjecture

-Montgomery and Vaughan showed that the exceptional set of even numbers not expressible as the sum of two primes was of density zero, although the set is not proven to be finite.
+Montgomery and Vaughan showed that the exceptional set of even numbers not expressible as the sum of two primes has a density zero, although the set is not proven to be finite.
 The best current bounds on the exceptional set is $E(x) < x^{0.72}$ (for large enough x) due to Pintz, and $E(x) \ll x^{0.5}\log^3 x$ under RH, due to Goldston.

 Linnik proved that large enough even numbers could be expressed as the sum of two primes and some (ineffective) constant K of powers of 2.
 Following many advances (see Pintz for an overview), Pintz and Ruzsa improved this to K = 8.
+Assuming the GRH, this can be improved to K = 7.

 Twin prime conjecture

-Yitang Zhang showed that there are infinitely many prime pairs with gap bounded by 70 million, and this result has been improved to gaps of length 246 by a collaborative effort of the Polymath Project.
-Under the generalized Elliott–Halberstam conjecture this was improved to 6, extending earlier work by Maynard and Goldston, Pintz & Yıldırım.
+In 2013 Yitang Zhang showed that there are infinitely many prime pairs with gap bounded by 70 million, and this result has been improved to gaps of length 246 by a collaborative effort of the Polymath Project.
+Under the generalized Elliott–Halberstam conjecture this was improved to 6, extending earlier work by Maynard and Goldston, Pintz and Yıldırım.

-Chen showed that there are infinitely many primes p (later called Chen primes) such that p + 2 is either a prime or a semiprime.
+In 1966 Chen showed that there are infinitely many primes p (later called Chen primes) such that p + 2 is either a prime or a semiprime.